 What Should Industry Professionals Do to Remain up to Date?

 Attorneys who practice in the areas of personal injury and insurance litigation should keep artificial intelligence in mind as they work to represent clients.
 Attorneys should take advantage of the data mining that artificial intelligence can accomplish when they make decisions about how to conduct discovery.
-They should also instruct their clients to keep records rather than depending on the insurance company’s artificial intelligence systems to keep complete and accurate records on their client’s behalf.
+They should also instruct their clients to keep records rather than depending on the insurance company’s AI systems to keep complete and accurate records on their client’s behalf.

 Attorneys in the field should also remember that avenues exist in the Nevada legal system to give clients a redress if the insurance company’s artificial intelligence system denies a valid claim or fails to otherwise respond appropriately for their client.